 8. If the only way to get a match played is to use a stronger substitute, this will be allowed in extreme circumstances with the permission of the Event Organiser, but any team using a stronger substitute than allowed in 7) above may be penalised.
 The Tournament Sub-Committee will determine whether a penalty is applicable and the size of that penalty.

-1. Matches shall be played at a fixed time and date to be announced before the start of the season by the League Secretary.
+1. Matches shall be played at a fixed time and date to be announced before the start of the season by the League Organiser.

 2. Matches may only be played at an alternative time and place in unavoidable extenuating circumstances with the permission of the Tournament Sub-Committee.
 The teams concerned will be required to pay the table money for their team for that round.